-- Primary activities which will be undertaken, including system level interventions (e.g., routine testing in clinical settings, expanding partner services); - b) Major collaborations with other programs and agencies, including HIV prevention and surveillance programs; and - c) Anticipated outcomes of the program's overall EIIHA strategy. - 2) Clarity and completeness of plans to address legal barriers, including state laws and regulations, to routine HIV testing in medical settings, or program/policy efforts to expand implementation of routine HIV testing.
-(3 points) - 3) Appropriateness of the description of three (3) distinct target populations, which includes a clear explanation of the following: (18 points) - a) Why the target populations were chosen and how the epidemiological data, social determinants of health or other data supports that decision; - b) Specific challenges or opportunities presented by the target populations; and - c) Specific strategies to be utilized with the target populations.
+- a) Primary activities which will be undertaken, including system level interventions (e.g., routine testing in clinical settings, expanding partner services); - b) Major collaborations with other programs and agencies, including HIV prevention and surveillance programs; and - c) Anticipated outcomes of the program's overall EIIHA strategy. - 2) Appropriateness of the description of three (3) distinct target populations, which includes a clear explanation of the following: (18 points) - a) Why the target populations were chosen and how the epidemiological data, social determinants of health, or other data supports that decision; - b) Specific challenges or opportunities presented by the target populations; and - c) Specific strategies to be utilized with the target populations.